 Handling Your House Move: What to Do Before and After You Move (Bills, Admin, and Utilities Checklist)

-Moving house involves more than just moving boxes and furniture.
-It also requires organising essential administration to keep everything running smoothly once you have the keys.
+Moving house involves more than transporting boxes and furniture.
+It also requires organising essential administration to keep services running smoothly once you have the keys.

 This guide outlines practical steps to prepare your new home — from transferring utilities to updating your address and managing bills effectively.